ktwindisch/ktwindisch/README.md

 <br/>
 🌎 Looking ahead, I firmly believe that I can make a substantial contribution to your organization's cybersecurity team.
 My strong work ethic, motivation, and results-oriented mindset make me a reliable team player, capable of thriving under pressure.
 I am always eager to embrace new tech stacks and continuously enhance my skills, driven by a desire to make a positive impact on the world.<br/>
 <br/>
-🔭 Presently, I am expanding my knowledge in the Google Professional Cybersecurity certification program.
-This comprehensive 8-course series equips me with fundamental principles of cybersecurity, risk management, network security, Linux, SQL, asset protection, threat identification, vulnerability management, and python automation.
-I am also learning MS Azure fundamentals with A Cloud Guru in the Veterans For Azure program.<br/>
+🔭 Presently, I am currently expanding my knowledge in Microsoft Azure cloud security and identity and access management (IAM) engineering principles to further develop my career as an identity security professional.
+I am also studying for the Az-900 fundamentals exam.<br/>

 I appreciate you taking the time to read this and for your consideration.
 I look forward to hearing from you soon.